-For families vacationing in Las Vegas during the summer, a trip to one of the city's two thrilling water parks is in order: Wet'n'Wild Las Vegas or Cowabunga Bay.
-Both feature an assortment of attractions sure to entertain every member of the family, from scream-inducing water slides to go-with-the-flow lazy rivers.
-Be sure to come prepared with the sunscreen–the cool water makes it possible to stay completely comfortable in the hot summer sun.
+Families visiting Las Vegas during the summer may want to make a trip to one of the city's water parks.
+Wet'n'Wild Las Vegas has an assortment of attractions sure to entertain every member of the family, from scream-inducing water slides to a go-with-the-flow endless river.

-Las Vegas is also home to an abundance of hiking and nature watching activities, all an easy drive from the Strip.
-Plan a picnic lunch and go hiking to see rare features like petroglyphs and hidden springs.
-Take plenty of of water and time your outside activities to be in tune with the season–in warmer months, go early in the day for the coolest temperatures.
+Las Vegas also offers a host of hiking and nature watching activities, all a short drive from the Strip.
+Grab a picnic lunch and go hiking in Red Rock Canyon to see rare features like petroglyphs and hidden springs.
+Take plenty of water and time your outside activities according to the season–in warmer months, go in the morning for the coolest temperatures.

 The world's tallest observation wheel, the 550-foot-tall High Roller is a great place to take the kids.
-Younger riders are sure to be in awe of the jaw-dropping views of the Strip and city down below as they ride in one of the attraction's sleek pods.
+Riders of all ages are sure to be in awe of the jaw-dropping views of the Strip and city down below as they ride in one of the attraction's sleek pods.
 Beverages are available for sale before you board, and the pods are air conditioned so everyone will stay comfortable for the 30-minute ride, even during summer.
 Youth pricing is available for kids aged ages 13-17, and children ages 12 and younger are always free with a paid adult.
 The area surrounding the High Roller is also worth exploring, since it's filled with shops and restaurants.

 A big hit with adults and kids alike, Shark Reef Aquarium at Mandalay Bay is the only animal care facility in the State of Nevada to be accredited by the Association of Zoos and Aquariums.
 Families will not only see 15 different species of sharks at the predator-filled aquarium, but also stingrays, rare golden crocodiles, piranha, jellyfish, Komodo dragons and endangered sea turtles--more than 2,000 animals in all.
-Fourteen breathtaking exhibits are devoted to the aquatic animals, with the largest exhibit being the 1.3-million-gallon shipwreck where visitors experience an almost 360-degree view, teeming with sharks and fish, through an acrylic tunnel.
-For those who want to get closer to some of the aquarium's inhabitants, interactive programs are available where guests can feed the zebra sharks, sea turtles and stingrays for an additional fee.
+Fourteen exhibits are devoted to the aquatic animals, with the largest exhibit being the 1.3-million-gallon shipwreck where visitors experience an almost 360-degree view teeming with sharks and fish as they walk through an acrylic tunnel.
+For those who want to get closer to some of the aquarium's inhabitants, interactive programs are available where guests can feed several of the aquarium's inhabitants for an additional fee.

-For a roaring good time, take the kids to this 6.2-acre ranch in Henderson, which is home to more than 40 majestic lions--many from the same bloodline as the real-life MGM lion.
+For a roaring good time, take the kids to this 6.2-acre ranch in Henderson, which is home to more than 40 majestic lions--many from the same bloodline as the original real-life MGM lion.
 When the MGM Grand's lion exhibit on the Strip was open, the Ranch brought lions in every day and at night they came back home for care and rest.
 Now that the exhibit is closed, its lions live full-time at the Ranch.
 Guests can walk the grounds and see the animals or partake in an unforgettable interactive feeding session for an additional fee.
 Private tours of the Lion Habitat Ranch are available as well where guests can watch the lions being bathed and fed.
 In addition to lions, the ranch has emus, ostriches, guinea hens, macaws, cockatoos and a young giraffe named Ozzie, making it one of Las Vegas' wildest attractions.

 Located minutes from the Strip, this award-winning 180-acre family destination is dedicated to exploring green-living, desert life and Las Vegas' vibrant history through botanical gardens, interactive science and nature exhibits, animal shows and trails.
 Families can interact with hands-on exhibits at the Origen Museum to learn more about the Las Vegas Valley, or venture outside and observe native wildlife to see what kinds of animals live in the harsh environment of the Mojave Desert.
-Young collectors can also bring their natural found items to the Nature Exchange to learn more about them or trade them to gain "points" that can be used for trading for other items.
 Be sure to try out the simulated flash flood exhibit, which recreates a common phenomenon in this region of the United States, and don't miss the Butterfly Habitat in the Botanical Gardens, on display from early March through the end of May, weather permitting.

 The perfect place to escape Las Vegas' scorching triple-digit temps during the summer, Wet'n'Wild Las Vegas is Nevada's premier water park with more than 25 slides and attractions.
 Ideal for both thrill seekers and families, the park features such scream-inducing rides as the Tornado, a slide that catapults riders to a zero gravity experience, and the Constrictor, an extreme water slide featuring some pretty tight turns.
 Those with younger children can enjoy Paradise Falls, the interactive children's area with kid-friendly slides and a giant dumping bucket; the Colorado Cooler lazy river; or the Red Rock Bay wave pool.
 One of the park's newer slides, Zipp Zapp Zoom, features an exciting new addition, Slideboarding: the world's first water slide gaming experience that integrates gaming, skill and competitive sports with the thrills of a water park.